ghostcryptology/ms2-mastery/README.md

     - guaranteed purple drop
     - guaranteed purple weapon for your class within 4 runs due to fragments
   - Gear score: 3300 (chaos raids)
-  - reach lvl 60 (although Nexon's Fair Fight aka dmg scaling mechanics penalize max level characters)
+  - reach lvl 60
     - kill world bosses or auto play music/fish

-### How-to reach level cap
+### How-to reach level 50

+Even though level 60 is max level, 50-60 doesn't provide additional benefits (actually a detriment, more below), so getting to 50 should be the focus.

 - Follow [Epic] quest line till the end
 - The quest line will give you two +7 enchant scrolls (only usable on lv 49 or below gear)